Steve Jobs, Health Care and Health Insurance

 Oct 11th, 2011

 As with any other successful giant, he had numerous foes in the industry.
 But his downfall is a rare kind of pancreatic cancer.
 He had been discreetly battling this disease since 2004.
-His death flashed the spotlight on some health care issues.
-The initial thought that came over people struggling with their health insurance were probably thinking “How can someone so rich and influential succumb to this disease?” and “If someone of his stature had to be overcome by it, how would average Americans fare in our current health care system?”
+His death flashed the spotlight on some healthcare issues.
+The initial thought that came over people struggling with their health insurance was probably thinking “How can someone so rich and influential succumb to this disease?” and “If someone of his stature had to be overcome by it, how would average Americans fare in our current health care system?”

 Steve Jobs’ money and power didn’t save his life but he was able to afford the medical care he needed to make his life longer and ensure a good quality of life in his remaining days.
 The information that he got a liver transplant in an unknown medical facility in Tennessee sparked a lot of questions.
-He is from California but he had to fly all the way to Tennessee to get a liver transplant.
+He is from California but he had to fly to Tennessee to get a liver transplant.
 Was it because there were already too many waiting in line for a liver in California?
-Is he one of those who are fortunate enough to sign up for multiple listing?
+Is he one of those who are fortunate enough to sign up for multiple listings?
 Multiple listing allows the patient to increase their chances of getting a match for the liver.
 This should make the waiting process faster.
 This however is not for everyone.
-The evaluation process is expensive and even if you have a medical and insurance coverage, your health insurance will pay for only one evaluation.
+The evaluation process is expensive and even if you have medical and health insurance coverage, your health insurance will pay for only one evaluation.

 Steve Jobs was able to fight his condition for eight years despite the life expectancy for pancreatic cancer which is only about 6 months.

-Tags: | | |
+Tags: health care | medical and insurance | news | Steve Jobs

-Posted in: | Comments Off
+Posted in: Anne Cuenca | Comments Off